Game Management Unit 43A

 Unit 43A -- Beginning at AZ Hwy 95 and the Bill Williams River; west along the Bill Williams River to the Arizona-California state line; southerly to the south end of Cibola Lake; northerly and easterly on the Cibola Lake Rd. to U.S. Hwy 95; south on U.S. Hwy 95 to the Stone Cabin-King Valley Rd.; east along the Stone Cabin-King Valley Rd. to the west boundary of the Kofa National Wildlife Refuge; northerly along the refuge boundary to the Crystal Hill Rd.; northwesterly on the Crystal Hill Rd. to U.S. Hwy 95; northerly on U.S. Hwy 95 to the Bill Williams River; except those portions that are sovereign tribal lands of the Colorado River Indian Tribes.

 Areas: The north end of the Dome Rock Mountains is accessed through the town of Quartzsite.
 From Main Street, take Kofa Avenue that is located across from Pilot Gas Station.
 Travel north on Kofa Avenue approximately 1.5 miles and you will notice to your left a road leading into the desert.
 There are numerous wildcat roads branching from the main road but stay on the main road.
 Travel four miles into the desert and you will start to climb into Middle Camp Mountain.
 This is called Marquetta Pass.
 Access into this pass has become limited due to the fact that a small parcel of private property has been fenced and gated, blocking the road.
 You can access this range using Diablo Pass, which is the pass just east of Marquetta.
 This is a very rough road and four-wheel-drive is needed.
 Again, be aware that there is a lot of private mining activity in the area and care should be taken not to disturb their operation or property.
 Marquetta Pass can also be accessed from the North through Boyer Gap.
 To get here take the dirt road going to the west at milepost 114 off of 95 north of the town of Quartzsite.
 Continue west out of Tyson wash until you get to Boyer Gap, and then take roads to the south until you get to Marquetta Pass.
 These roads are very rough and four wheel drive is needed.
-This route will take up to a half a day.
+This route will take a few hours.

 To access the North and South Trigo Peaks, take Highway 95 south from Quartzsite to milepost 82 (Cibola Road).
 Travel west on this road for about 30 miles.
 This will bring you to the base of the South Trigo Peaks.
 There are several unmarked roads that will take you back around the peaks.
 It is suggested to purchase a map from BLM to help in locating these roads.
 Once you have located this area you will have to do some legwork.
 Hiking to the tops of the peaks and glassing the area will be the most productive.